-The Company adopted the 2017 Equity Incentive Plan to provide equity incentive opportunities to members of the Manager's management team and employees who perform services for the Company, the Company's independent directors, advisers, consultants and other personnel.
+The Company adopted the 2017 Equity Incentive Plan to provide equity incentive opportunities to members of the Manager's management team and employees who perform services for the Company, the Company's non-management directors, advisers, consultants and other personnel.
 The 2017 Equity Incentive Plan provides for grants of stock options, shares of restricted common stock, phantom shares, dividend equivalent rights and other equity-based awards, including long-term incentive plan units.
-In each of the second quarters 2018 and 2019, the Company issued 40,000 fully-vested shares under the 2017 Equity Incentive Plan at \$19.13 and \$27.19 per share, respectively, to its directors who are not employees of the Manager or iStar in consideration for their annual services as directors with aggregate grant date fair values of \$0.8 million and \$1.1 million, respectively.
+In the second quarter 2019, the Company issued 40,000 fully-vested shares under the 2017 Equity Incentive Plan at \$27.19 per share to its directors who are not employees of the Manager or iStar in consideration for their annual services as directors with an aggregate grant date fair value of \$1.1 million.
 In the second quarter 2020, the Company issued 22,000 fully-vested shares with a fair value of \$1.0 million, or \$46.94 per share, to its directors who are not employees of the Manager or iStar in consideration for their annual services as directors.
-In the first quarter 2019, the Company granted 25,000 restricted stock units with a fair value of \$0.5 million, or \$19.15 per share, under the 2017 Equity Incentive Plan to an employee of the Manager, representing the right to receive 25,000 shares of the Company's common stock on January 5, 2022, if the employee is employed by the Manager on that date.
+In the second quarter of 2021, the Company issued 16,000 fully-vested shares with a fair value of \$1.1 million, or \$69.86 per share, to its directors who are not employees of the Manager or iStar in consideration for their annual services as directors.
+In the first quarter 2019, the Company granted 25,000 restricted stock units with a fair value of \$0.5 million, or \$19.15 per share, under the 2017 Equity Incentive Plan to an employee of the Manager, representing the right to receive 25,000 shares.
+The restricted stock units vested in January 2022.
 Dividends will accrue as and when dividends are declared by the Company on shares of its common stock, but will not be paid unless and until the restricted stock units vest and are settled.
-As of December 31, 2020, there was \$0.2 million of total unrecognized compensation cost related to the unvested restricted stock units.
-As of December 31, 2020, an aggregate of 740,500 shares remain available for issuance pursuant to future awards under the 2017 Equity Incentive Plan.
-During the years ended December 31, 2020, 2019 and 2018, the Company recognized \$1.2 million, \$1.2 million and \$0.8 million, respectively, in stock-based compensation expense related to the 2017 Equity Incentive Plan, which is classified within "General and administrative" in the Company's consolidated statements of operations.
+As of December 31, 2021, an aggregate of 724,500 shares remain available for issuance pursuant to future awards under the 2017 Equity Incentive Plan.
+During the years ended December 31, 2021, 2020 and 2019, the Company recognized \$1.3 million, \$1.2 million, respectively, in stock-based compensation expense related to the 2017 Equity Incentive Plan, which is classified within "General and administrative" in the Company's consolidated statements of operations.